 MorphOS

 MorphOS is an Amiga-like operating system, based on the 80s/90s home computer and runs on PowerPC and similar devices.
-While the chances of an old Windows PC having a PowerPC processor are little, old Macs will run MorphOS.
+While the chances of an old Windows PC having a PowerPC processor are low, old Macs will run MorphOS.

 Moreover, if your Mac experience ended with Apple’s adoption of x86 CPUs, a Windows alternative might be useful.
 Time to dig out that old iMac, Mac Mini, or Power Mac!

 MorphOS is an Amiga-like operating system, based on the 80s/90s home computer and runs on PowerPC and similar devices.
-While the chances of an old Windows PC having a PowerPC processor are little, old Macs will run MorphOS.
+While the chances of an old Windows PC having a PowerPC processor are low, old Macs will run MorphOS.

 Moreover, if your Mac experience ended with Apple’s adoption of x86 CPUs, a Windows alternative might be useful.
 Time to dig out that old iMac, Mac Mini, or Power Mac!